Menu

 • One to One or Small group reading - to children who may need additional catch up sessions to support their individual needs.

-Whole class reading sessions take place during English lessons every day in both key stages.
+Whole class reading sessions take place every day in both key stages.
 Reading for pleasure is promoted throughout both Key Stages.
 Every class has a designated time in the library.
 This is their choice of book.
 In KS1, this is their chance to choose a 'sharing book' which accompanies their phonics book.
 All classes have a reading area designed to encourage children to engage with a range of texts.

 Writing

 Children are taught a variety of text types (fiction and non-fiction) and are provided with regular opportunities to write their own versions.
 Some examples are stories, information texts, diary entries, and instructions.
-Grammar is taught in context, embedded in our writing and reading lessons and also as an additional lesson in Year 6 to support in preparation for end of KS2 assessments (SATs).

 Teachers will always make cross-curricular links wherever appropriate and will plan for pupils to apply the skills, knowledge and understanding that they have acquired during English to other areas of the curriculum.